Vekkesind · Astrology

 Tarot is a deck of 78 cards divided into 22 Major Arcana and 56 Minor Arcana.
 The Major Arcana represent broad archetypal themes and significant turning points.
 The Minor Arcana reflect the texture of daily life: decisions, emotions, and practical circumstances.
 For a complete guide to how both sections work, how to use the Major Arcana and how to read the Minor Arcana cover each in depth.

 Tarot works best when you bring a specific question or situation.
 The cards act as mirrors, organizing what you already sense into an intelligible pattern.
-A good reading does not predict the future in a mechanical sense, but it can surface the dynamic at work in a situation, what energy is present, what resistance you are carrying, and what the most natural direction forward looks like.
+A good reading does not predict the future in a mechanical sense.
+What it can do is surface what’s driving the situation, where you’re stuck, and what the most natural next move looks like.
+The right spread matters too, because the structure shapes what the cards can actually tell you.

 What Astrology Is and Where It Excels